CursorHop vs Logitech Flow

 Is Logitech Flow free?

-The software is free but requires Flow-compatible Logitech hardware — typically $50-150 per mouse or keyboard.
+The software is free but requires Flow-supported Logitech hardware.
+Flow-supported devices currently range from about $22 (Pebble Mouse 2) up to $180+ for premium peripherals.
 CursorHop is a one-time $10 software purchase with no hardware requirements.

 Which has lower latency?